alvarosantamariagomez/sari/www/about.md

 Notes on the periodogram:

 1. The amplitude spectrum is useful for quickly assessing the amplitude of the different sinusoidal peaks that may compose the series.
 The power spectrum is similar, but in squared units, and it is useful for quickly assessing the auto-correlation of the series.
 2. The *oversampling period* and both the *max/min periods* to be estimated can be set by the user.
 The period units are the same as the series time units.
 The frequency resolution of the periodogram is set as the inverse of the maximum period divided by the oversampling value.
 By default, there is no oversampling applied.
 The larger the number of periods to estimate, the longer it will take to estimate the periodogram.
-At this moment, the periodogram is computed in the background with no indication of its progress to the user.
 Generally, it should be computed reasonably fast unless the user asked for a very large number of periods, for instance, from long series with high sampling.
 3. With no input from the user, the *maximum period* and a reasonable *minimum period* will be provided.
 The minimum period is based on the assumption that observations are already integrated over a constant observing period given by the most frequent time spacing in the series.
 This pseudo-Nyquist period should be fine for regular sampling with gaps, as in a typical GNSS position series.
 4. In case the series are made up of uneven instantaneous observations (or that could be considered instantaneous) rather than being integrated over an observing period, the actual Nyquist period exists even for extremely uneven series and can be much shorter than the typical/average sampling of the series, as proposed by Eyer and Bartholdi (1999).
 It is the responsibility of the user to set the minimum period that would allow recovering the maximum of frequency information from the series.
 5. The user can zoom in on an area of the periodogram (see details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section) and increase the *oversampling* to get a better resolution of the amplitude/variance distribution around specific periods.
 In this case, the periodogram will be recomputed for the selected area only, which saves processing time by reducing the number of periods to compute.
 The *maximum* and *minimum* periods of the new periodogram will change on the left panel.
 To compute the full periodogram again, the user must delete one of the *maximum* or *minimum* periods, and the full range will be used again.
 It is recommended to set the *oversampling* back to 1 (default) before computing the full periodogram again.